“Babe!” My ex-girlfriend Tory* screeched, as she dramatically bound through the doors of our apartment.

 She sighed.
 She was a balloon slowly deflating into the sad concrete on the side of the road.
 “It’s not about the leggings, babe.”

 What were the leggings going to be a metaphor for this time?
 An ex who always wore leggings?
 Did the leggings cling to my body like a codependent lover from the past?
 Or were they just a metaphor for my general lack of respect for other people’s belongings?
+I wondered as I twisted a lock of freshly bleached hair around my finger.

 “We just.
 Can’t.
 Share.
 Leggings.”
 Her voice carefully annunciated each word like a high school drama teacher leading her students in a vocal warm-up.